Why your outdated internal communications system is failing your employees

 Good leaders recognize that effective communication is a two-way street

-Leaders must take notice that one-sided communication, (emails, newsletters, meetings etc where employees are merely expected to listen and take notes) is not piquing anyone’s interest.
+Leaders must take notice that one-sided communication (emails, newsletters, meetings etc where employees are merely expected to listen and take notes) is not piquing anyone’s interest.
 Instead, leaders must be flexible, good listeners, attentive to the overall and individual moods of their workers, and most of all, able to motivate people so that everyone is striving towards the same goals.

 Good leaders understand that:

 They must genuinely listen to what employees need, and how they feel about their role.
-They must figure out what moves their employees and what support they could need in order to maximize their potential.
+They must figure out what moves their employees and what support they might need in order to maximize their potential.